 On all fours.
 Lift knee out to the side, keeping 90-degree bend.
 Control the movement - no swinging.

-This takes about 5 minutes and dramatically improves glute engagement during your workout.
-For complete warm-up protocols, see our warm-up routine guide.
+This takes about 5 minutes and can help improve glute engagement during your workout.

 Nutrition for Glute Growth